sainthsu/JPreprocessor/README.md

 #### Step 1: Apply the plugin to your Gradle build script

-To apply the plugin, please add one of the following snippets to your `build.gradle` file:
+To apply the plugin, please add the following snippets to your `build.gradle` file:

 ```groovy
 buildscript {